-You can't beat these old fashioned maple candy recipes for making the best homemade candies you've ever tasted.
-There's nothing like the delicious flavor of maple sugar in a confection that's deliciously sweet and naturally divine.
+You can't beat these old fashioned maple sugar candy recipes for making the best homemade candies you've ever tasted.
+There's nothing like the flavor of real maple sugar in a confection that's naturally sweet and deliciously divine.

 Mom's Recipe Scrapbooks (c.
 1920s)

 Boil until brittle, 1 cup maple sugar, 1/2 cup water, 1 tablespoon butter, pinch of salt, a little flavoring.
 Pour into greased pan, crease, and cool.
 One cup nutmeats may be added just before pouring into pans. —Fruit and Candies

 Take one-half as much water as maple sugar.
 Cook without stirring.
 When nearly done add butter size of a walnut.
 Try in cold water, when it begins to harden, stir until it waxes.

 When cool enough to handle make in small balls with walnut meats each side. —Mrs. F. H. Coman, Pan-American Recipes